-Our in-person ALERT meetings are on the THIRD WEDNESDAY of each month at 7:30 pm (Calendar) @ the Altadena Town and Country Club at 2290 Country Club Drive Altadena CA 91001 off of Mendocino near Hill and Holliston Avenues.
+AFTER COVID-19: Our in-person ALERT meetings are on the FIRST TUESDAY of each month at 7:00pm @ the Altadena Town and Country Club at 2290 Country Club Drive Altadena CA 91001, off of Mendocino near Hill and Holliston Avenues.
 We appreciate everyone’s contribution to ALERT including participation in the monthly meetings.

 - Updated email list of 65 active radio operators… Email members will have access to all of the ALTA simplex frequencies.
 Email K8NBD@ARRL.net if you would like to be added to the active ALERT list.